uddugteam/offchain-ipfs-manual/src/template-pallet.md

 ### `decl_event!`

-This is where we define what those events are, when they happen, and what they contain.
+This is where we define what those events are and what they contain.

-Once a command is received by the off-chain worker, the corresponding handler from the `decl_module!` section will "deposit" the event in its storage, to be processed by the native runtime.
+Once a command is sent to the off-chain worker, one of the following chain events is emitted.

 ```rust,ignore
 // The pallet's events